 DESCRIPTION: This study is examining the feasibility of flood risk management alternatives to address flooding issues within the Township of Denville.
 Denville is a municipality located within Morris County, New Jersey which is approximately 25 miles northwest of Newark.
 The study is focused on the central part of Denville, which is subject to fluvial flooding from the Rockaway River and Den Brook.
-Township residents and businesses have suffered extensive losses and damage from multiple flooding events in recent decades, including Hurricane Irene in August 2011.
+Township residents and businesses have suffered extensive losses and damage from multiple flooding events in recent decades, including Hurricane Irene in August 2011 and Tropical Strom Ida in September 2021.
 An integrated feasibility report and environmental assessment will document the analysis and conclusions of the study.

 AUTHORIZATION: This study is being conducted under Section 205 of the Continuing Authorities Program (CAP), which does not require individual study authorization.